VisCog/ArgusShapes/README.md

 Make sure you are running Python 3!

-Required packages are listed in `requirements.txt`.

-First make sure you have NumPy and Cython installed:
+Before you get started, make sure you have NumPy and Cython installed:

 ```bash
 $ pip3 install numpy==1.11